 Books allow us to learn and grow.
-For those of us in transition, which is all of us, it's even more critical to continue to stay positive and relevant.
+It's critical to continue to stay positive and relevant.
 These books can help.

 Some of these books, and others that aren't listed here are part of the do-over.me library and can be lent to members.
 Ask us how to do that.

 Please note that we own the books that have a * before the title.
 We'd love to own them all and are always appreciative of any gifts.

 Join us in September for a discussion of Option B: Facing Adversity, Building Resilience, and Finding Joy by Sheryl Sandberg and Adam Grant